Fix: Disable Display Scaling on High DPI Devices in Windows 10

 2016-01-01_153330

-Copy the contents of typical manifest file from by clicking here and copying all of the text on the page.
+Copy the contents of the typical manifest file by clicking here and copying all of the text on the page.

-Open a Notepad.
-Paste the text you copied from the link above this line into the Notepad
+Open Notepad.
+Paste the text you’ve copied from the link above into Notepad.

-Save the Notepad document as the full name of the executable file of the program you are trying to disable display scaling on high DPI devices for, followed by the .manifest extension.
-For example, the name of a manifest file for Photoshop would be photoshop.exe.manifest.
+Save the Notepad document using the full name of the executable file of the program for which you are trying to disable display scaling on high DPI devices.
+Use the ‘.manifest’ extension at the end.
+For instance, the name of a manifest file for Photoshop would be ‘photoshop.exe.manifest’.

-Move the manifest file to the root directory of the program you are trying to turn display scaling on high DPI devices off for – this is the directory where the program’s files, including its executable file (such as photoshop.exe for Photoshop) are located.
-An example of such a root directory is:
+Move the manifest file to the root directory of the program for which you are trying to turn off display scaling on high DPI devices.
+This is the directory where the program’s files, including its executable file (such as photoshop.exe for Photoshop), are located.
+The following is an example of such a root directory:”.

 C:\Program Files\Adobe